Terms and Conditions: Master Service Agreement

 2.1.
 Services Provided.
 Following the signing of this Master Service Agreement by both parties, CoreRecon will provide to Customer a “Scope of Work” agreement which shall outline the services to be provided, the terms of such service, including costs, timing of implementation, consideration provided to Customer, and all other specific information necessary for each service or engagement.

 2.1.1.
-During the term of this contract, Provider shall provide and perform Services, which shall be subject to Customer’s written acceptance, and shall be performed by Provider’s employees, acceptable to the Customer, who are skilled in the Operation and Maintenance of the Computer System.
-Customer may, for any reason, request that such employee be replaced with other skilled employees of Provider.
+During the term of this contract, Provider shall provide and perform Services, which shall be subject to Customer’s written acceptance and shall be performed by Provider’s employees, acceptable to the Customer, who are skilled in the Operation and Maintenance of the Computer System.
+Customers may, for any reason, request that such employees be replaced with other skilled employees of the Provider.

 2.1.2.
 The Computer System shall be available for Operation, during the term hereof, with an Up-Time of 80% (eighty percent), during the hours of 8:00 am through 5:00 pm, Monday through Friday, excluding holidays recognized in the city where Customer is located.

 2.1.3.
 The preventative maintenance and, whenever possible, the remedial maintenance portions of the Maintenance shall be performed during the times that the Computer System is not scheduled for Operation.
-To the extent any Maintenance is required to be performed during the time that the Computer System is scheduled for Operation, Provider shall provide, at no additional cost to Customer, a back-up capability for that portion of the Computer System for which Maintenance is being performed.
+To the extent, any Maintenance is required to be performed during the time that the Computer System is scheduled for Operation, the Provider shall provide, at no or some additional cost to the Customer, a backup capability for that portion of the Computer System for which Maintenance is being performed.

 2.2.
 Purchase Order or Agreement.
 If the undertaking requires the purchase, installation, or acquisition of goods, including hardware, computer systems, or other such goods, CoreRecon shall provide a purchase order or agreement to Customer prior to ordering or purchasing any goods on Customer’s behalf.